p-org/PSharp/Docs/Features/TrackingOperationGroups.md

 Guid OperationGroupId;
 ```

-Additionally one may use the following `PSharpRuntime` API to get the operations group of a machine.
+Additionally one may use the following `IMachineRuntime` API to get the operations group of a machine.
 However, the user must ensure that `currentMachine` is the currently executing machine (otherwise `PSharpTester` will report an assertion failure).

 ```C#
 public Guid GetCurrentOperationGroupId(MachineId currentMachine);